 The construction effort for all airfield, waterfront, and training alternatives is assumed to be the same, regardless of location.
 Therefore, the air emissions for these projects calculated for Alternative 1 are assumed to be representative of the other three alternatives (i.e., Alternatives 2, 3, and 8).
-Although the total building space does not vary by alternative for the main cantonment project component, the total size of earth disturbance under each alternative does vary.
+Although the total building space does not vary by alternative for the main cantonment project component, the total size of earth disturbance under each alternative does vary slightly.
 As a result, the pollutant emissions associated with the main cantonment construction activity were estimated individually for each alternative.

 Construction activities, including the operation of construction equipment, trucks, and workers' commuting vehicles, may have short-term air quality impacts.
-In estimating construction-related criteria pollutants and CO_2 emissions, the usage of equipment, the likely duration of each activity, and manpower estimates for the construction were based on the information described in Chapter 2 for future project-associated construction activities.
+In estimating construction-related criteria pollutants and CO2 emissions, the usage of equipment, the likely duration of each activity, and manpower estimates for the construction were based on the information described in Chapter 2 for future project-associated construction activities.

-Estimates of construction crew and equipment requirements and productivity were based on the data contained in 2003 RSMeans Facilities Construction Cost Data (RSMeans 2003) and 2006 RSMeans Heavy Construction Cost Data (RSMeans 2006).
-It is assumed for the emissions estimate purposes that major construction activities would start from 2011 through 2014 with minimal effort during 2010 for all projects.
-The construction of the Main Cantonment is assumed to occur from 2011 to 2016 based on the construction cost profile projected for the proposed action.
+Estimates of construction crew and equipment requirements and productivity were based on the data contained in 2003 RSMeans Facilities Construction Cost Data (RSMeans 2003) and 2006 RSMeans

+Heavy Construction Cost Data (RSMeans 2006).
+It is assumed for the emissions estimate purposes that major construction activities would start from 2011 through 2014 with minimal effort during 2010 for all projects except for the construction of main cantonment.
+The construction of main cantonment is assumed to occur from 2011 to 2016 based on the construction cost profile projected for the proposed action.

 Estimates of construction equipment operational emissions were based on estimated hours of equipment use and the emission factors for each type of equipment, as provided by USEPA using the NONROAD emission factor model (USEPA 2008).
 National default model inputs for non-road engines, equipment, and vehicles of interest were also provided in the USEPA model (USEPA 2008), as were average equipment horsepower values and equipment power load factors.
+Since Guam is exempt from using low sulfur content fuel, the highest sulfur content (0.5 %) fuel input available in the NONROAD model was conservatively used to predict both SO2 and PM emissions from diesel-powered equipment.